vikanmtu/vote_server/README.md

 # vote_server
-Crossplatform server for secret vote
+Crossplatform server for secure voting

 Secure e-Voting Server is a main part of secret ballot election and ensures anonimous vote.